learning-zone/bootstrap-css-basics/README.md

 jQuery is the only dependency that bootstrap requires for working properly and this is only for JavaScript plugins in bootstrap.

-## Q.  what the below code will do?
+## Q.  What the below code will do?

 ```html
 <a href="#">Home <span class="badge">36</span></a>
 ```

  This code will produce a link with an inline badge which will give an important notification to the user like number received, message received or the number of requests etc.

 ## Q. What are the two codes that are used for code display in Bootstrap?

 The codes are `code` tag and `pre` tag.

-## Q. What is the difference between Bootstrap and Foundation?

-Bootstrap uses very fewer preprocessors as it supports less and it allows the designing and development for both mobile and desktop.
-On the other hand, Foundation supports sass processors and it is used only for mobile UI designing.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>